BrightHome Advisor

 Kitchen

 Goal: bright, clean light for cooking and prep.
 Kitchens often need more lumens than people expect.
+If lights dim noticeably when appliances start, read why your lights dim when an appliance turns on.

 • Color: 3000K–4000K